fastuptime/Twitter_Authentication/README.md

 - Download the project as Zip to your computer and unzip it.
 - Enter the folder you extracted from the zip and open a terminal to the location of that folder, then enter the following commands.
 `npm install`
-- Start the bot by entering the following command in Terminal `node .`
+- Start the by entering the following command in Terminal `node .`

 - https://developer.twitter.com/en/portal Create an app here